dang-gun/Arduino_ButtonClickCheck/README.md

 ## Authors
   - [dang-gun](https://github.com/dang-gun)

-See also the list of [contributors](https://github.com/dang-gun/ArduinoSample/contributors) who participated in this project.
+A list of non-updating contributors can be found at [contributors](https://github.com/dang-gun/ArduinoSample/contributors).

 ## License